leo/names/README.md

 ## Configuration

-Indipendent from which of the methods mentioned above you would like to use, you can always pass a configuration object to the module's main function:
+Indipendent from which of the methods mentioned above you would like to use, you can always pass a configuration object to the module's main method:

 ```js
 names({